 Pleasewith us or call us at 401-421-8100 to:

-- join us and members of our community at our annual and other
+- join us and members of our community at our annual in Seekonk, MA and both in Providence and on our

-- schedule a visit to our in Seekonk, MA or our
+- schedule a visit to our to see our school in action

 - look through our for an overview of the school and its programs